ruby/fiddle/README.md

 ]
 ```

-The position of a hash (and the order of the keys in the hash, in the case of a hash with multiple values), dictate the offsets of the nested struct in memory.
-For example, the following are both syntactically valid but will lay out the data in the nested structs differently in memory:
+The position of a hash (and the order of the keys in the hash, in the case of a hash with multiple entries), dictate the offsets of the nested struct in memory.
+The following examples are both syntactically valid but will lay out the structs differently in memory:

 ```ruby
 # order of members in memory: position, id, dimensions